Upfront Commitment in Online Resource Allocation with Patient Customers: Proof of Statements from Section

 Here, the first inequality holds because for any $a, b>0$ with $a<b$ and $c>0$, we have $\frac{a+c}{b+c}\ge \frac{a}{b}$, while the first equality holds because $\bucketOneOne=\bucketOneTwo =\frac{C}{3-r_1/r_2}$.

-\textbf{Case 3: Any incoming agent can be accepted.} In this case, no agent have been rejected by our algorithm.
-Our algorithm's serving rule will exactly serve all the type $2$ agents, and as many type $1$ agents as possible, which is the optimal solution.
-Hence in this case, we have a CR of $1$. \end{proof}
+\textbf{Case 3: Any incoming agent can be accepted.} { In this case, no agent has been rejected by our algorithm.
+This means that all agents which the optimal offline algorithm choose to service are present in our state $\stateB$.
+We will serve exactly all the type $2$ agents in $\bucketTwo$ and type $1$ agents in $\bucketOneOne$, and use the remaining $C - \bucketTwo - \bucketOneOne$ capacity to serve other type $1$ agents in $\bucketOneTwo$.
+This serving rule is equivalent to saying that we will serve all type 2 agents and and as many type $1$ agents as possible, but that is exactly the optimal offline solution as well.
+Hence in this case, we have a CR of $1$. } \end{proof}